The stages of Alzheimer's — what each one actually looks like day to day

 The Middle Stage

-Middle stage is the long middle.
+Middle stage is where most of the hands-on caregiving happens, and it can stretch from a few years to a full decade.
+This is the long middle.
 This is the stage where most of the care happens, and it can last anywhere from a few years to a decade.

 Your parent is no longer independent.
 They can't drive anymore,either they've lost the ability to work through or they've had an accident or you've taken away the keys.
 They can't manage money anymore.
 They can't manage medications.
 They need help with meal preparation, though they might be able to eat independently if you set the food in front of them.
 They need reminding to bathe.
 They need help with getting dressed, making sure they get clean clothes.